 Households that participate in certain federal assistance programs or earn 135% or less than the federal poverty guidelines are eligible for a Lifeline benefit.
 Visit the Do I Qualify? page to learn more.

 Customers should ask their current phone/internet company if they offer Lifeline, or find a company that does.
 The company will provide an application and ask for proof of eligibility (such as a SNAP card).

 If the application is approved, in most cases the benefit will begin right away.
 Visit the How to Get Lifeline page to learn more.

 The federal Lifeline benefit is $9.25 per month, but some states offer additional support amounts (for example, Texas Lifeline offers up to $12.75 per month and Pennsylvania Lifeline offers up to $11.75 per month).
 Participating phone/internet companies can help you determine the amount available in your state.

 Lifeline is a Federal Communications Commission (FCC) Program administered by the Universal Service Administrative Company (USAC).
-Most customer interactions occur through the phone/internet company.
+Most customer interactions occur through the customer's phone/internet company.
 Each state has a Public Utility Commission or Public Service Commission that regulates the phone/internet companies, and these commissions can assist in cases where a phone/internet company is uncooperative or unresponsive to the customer.

 Phone/internet companies can answer most customers' questions about Lifeline.
 But if the customer is having trouble working with their company, they can contact their state's Public Utility Commission or USAC for help.
 Learn more on the Help page.